Reddish-gray mouse lemur: Mating and reproduction

 Little is known about the reproduction and parenting of the reddish-gray mouse lemur, but it is known that, much like other mouse lemurs, they are polyestrous (i.e. they have more than one estrus cycle per year) and are seasonal breeders.
 Their reproductive season last for a long time compared to some other species, during the wet and rainy season, which is usually between September and May.
 This may vary by individuals, however, as factors such as nutritional balance and quality may affect both the survival of the mother and reproductive success.
 A research on mouse lemur reproduction showed that estrus period seem to occur more often around October (though the number of females experiencing it may vary monthly and yearly).
-During the driest months, which are between May until July, females may be non-reproductive and more focused on survival than reproduction.
+During the driest months, which are between May and July, females may be non-reproductive and more focused on survival than reproduction.
 A female may give birth to multiple offspring in a single litter.
 The reproduction process may also involve mate-guarding, and alloparenting in female pairs since estrus may not be synchronous, but lactation may occur simultaneously, easing alloparental care.
 Outside the mating season, courtship may occur through trill calls, implying that a long-term relationship prior to mating occur.